 If you’d like to learn more about the requirements for either the first or second stimulus payments for citizens that live in other countries, how to go about different options of receiving your economic impact payments, or how others fared in receiving their first or second economic impact checks as citizens abroad, you can continue reading and see the comments below.

-Do Americans that live overseas qualify for the Coronavirus stimulus?
+Do Americans that live overseas qualify for Coronavirus stimulus checks?

 So, there was originally discussion of including minimum taxable income limits or excluding those who claimed the Foreign Earned Income Exclusion from the payments, which would have impacted if US citizens abroad qualify for the stimulus.